The Grand Teton's Upper Exum Climbing Route

 Western Aspect Summit Ridgeline

 The Owen-Spalding (purple route) is highlighted to the bottom of Sargent's Chimney.
-Green lines are OS variations and show access to the rappel back to the Upper Saddle.
+Green lines are OS variations.
 Gold lines are possible travel lines for Upper Exum climbers and one highlights an escape to Sargent's Chimney.
-The "Crux BPITS" text is highlighting the location of the jam crack.
+The "Crux BPITS" text is highlighting the location of the Boulder Problem in the Sky's jam crack.

 Rescue off the Exum Ridge

-FYI: Bailing via the Ford, Chevy & Stettner Couloir can be a gamble and it is not recommended unless you're exceptionally well prepared for that descent, know the conditions, and understand the risks.
-It should go without saying, but we will, most narrow couloirs should be avoided during bad weather due to runoff, and they should be avoided when high temperatures may cause flushing (often snow).
-Runoff or flushing can include rocks, snow, ice, and water.
+FYI: Bailing via the Ford, Chevy & Stettner Couloir can be a gamble and it's not recommended.
+Most narrow couloirs should be avoided during bad weather due to runoff, and they should be avoided when high temperatures may cause flushing.
+Flushing can include rocks, snow, ice, and water.
 Some couloirs can hold ice and snow all year long.
-Narrow couloirs are often terrain traps: it might be difficult to get quickly escape something coming your way.
+It can be very difficult to avoid hazards from above such as avalanches or rockfall.

 ~ The Downclimb ~